-- 1. INSTALLATION: SON TAY Possible PW Camp, N-69 - 2749 2. - 21 08 36N 105 30 01E 3.
-LOCATION - This installation is located on the east bank of the SOMG CON (River), 3.6 NM northwest of SON TAY (NIS 21 38N/135 30E) and 0.7 NM south of the SONG HONG HA (Red River). - DATP The compound is enclosed by a masonry wall about 10 feet high.
-Inside the compound are 3 quarters-type buildings, I latrine/shower, I shed and 2 guard towers.
-One building which appeared in 1967 menus has been removed and its foundation is still visible on current Nine support buildings are located outside the METHON wall on the east and south sides of the installation.
+- 1. INSTALLATION: SON TAY Possible PW Camp, N-69 - photo 2. - 3.
+21 08 36N 105 30 01E LOCATION - This installation is located on the east bank of the SOMG CON (River), 3.6 NM northwest of SON TAY (NIS 21 38N/135 30E) and 0.7 NM south of the SONG HONG HA (Red River). - DATP The compound is enclosed by a masonry wall about 10 feet high.
+Inside the compound are 3 quarters-type buildings, 1 latrine/shower, 1 shed and 2 guard towers.
+One building which appeared in 1967 wells) been removed and its foundation is still visible on current Nine support buildings are located outside the METHON wall on the east and south sides of the installation.
 MANNO reveals the wall now enclosing the compound was constructed after 17 September 1967. - The location of this installation is remarkably close January to September 1967.
 Source of this information reported seeing approximately 10 U.S. PWs inside the compound during his period of observation.
 Lack of collateral information precludes verification of this installation as a PW compound.